Joltyy/RTCD/README.md

-## RTDC - Real Time Chord Detection
+## RTCD - Real Time Chord Detection

 RTCD is a compact Python project that performs chord recognition on audio using a trained convolutional neural network (CNN) over Constant-Q Transform (CQT) spectrograms.
 It supports two modes: